tshah2/tshah2.github.io/FinalProject/Final.md

 #### Employment

 A spatial analysis of employment was conducted which showed the highest employment level in Punjab, then Sindh, then Balochistan, and then KPK.
 It can be seen that mainly the males are employed with smaller fractions of employed females.
-These observations are similar to those of average monthly income and violence against women.
-It can be hypothesized (strictly from visual observations) that lower employment rates and lower income could be contributing factors in gender based violence.
+These observations are similar to those of  violence against women.
+It can be hypothesized (strictly from visual observations) that lower employment rates could be contributing factors in gender based violence.

 <img src="/images/Employ.png"/>